Planning out the homeschool year can be overwhelming—if you let it be. It really doesn’t have to be, though.

 Mama loves Phonetic Zoo because it’s a very independent way of doing spelling.
 I introduce new lessons, and then he uses the CD’s to practice and check his work.
 I wrote all about how we use Phonetic Zoo here.

-Experience Astronomy is an online eCourse that my husband is teaching (you can check out the details here).
+Experience Astronomy is an online eCourse that my husband is teaching.
 All of the teaching is going to be done by him, quizzes will be online and automatically graded, and the experiential Field Guide is all laid out for Bradley to do on his own.

 It’s going to be pretty awesome!
 Bradley is most excited about this class.